 Subject: Odontogenic Cysts

-We consider the removal of odontogenic cysts medically necessary when a differential diagnosis has accurately identified the lesion.
+We consider the removal of odontogenic cysts medically necessary when a differential diagnosis has accurately identified the presence of a lesion.
 Odontogenic cyst enucleation is considered by Aetna to be a distinct procedure when performed independently of other related surgical procedures.
-When performed concomitantly and in the same location as surgical tooth extraction, removal of an impacted tooth or an apicoectomy, we consider the removal of the cyst to be part of the related surgical procedure and a separate benefit would not be available for the cyst removal.
-However, when the expansion of the cyst is evident outside of the confines of the tooth, the removal of the cyst may be considered as a separate procedure.
+When performed concomitantly and in the same location as another surgical procedure such as surgical tooth extraction, removal of an impacted tooth or an apicoectomy; we consider the removal of the cyst to be part of the related surgical procedure and the cyst removal may not be separately billed to Company or the Member, as applicable.

 Nonodontogenic cysts, odontogenic tumors and other related tumors of the jaw are not addressed by this policy.